cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

   debug: false
 ```

 `custom-values.yaml` will hold both mandatory variables that the customer is required to fill and all defaults they want to override.
 The customers supplies Helm with these values by loading the Chart with `custom-values.yaml`.
+For more detailed information on how a customer will install our Chart, see the section on [Installation](#installation).

 Helm will first look for values in the customer defined `custom-values.yaml`.
-If they do not exist, Helm will resort to the defaults configured in `values.yaml` and populate the manifest with those values.
+If they do not exist, Helm will resort to the defaults configured in `values.yaml` and populate the manifest with those values upon rendering.

 *custom-values.yaml*